SimonFairbairn/magical-wordpress-downloadifier/README.md

 Magical Wordpress Downloadifier
 ===============================

-Automatically grabs your database and files and installs them to a local testing server
+Automatically grabs your database and latest uploads and installs them to a local testing server

 ### Usage